Grey Coat Hospital: Buildings

+The Grey Coat Hospital school is located on Greycoat Place in Westminster, central London.
+Its main building, centred on a three-storey brown brick block with a stuccoed centrepiece, dates from 1701.
+The building remained in use for more than 250 years before being damaged during the Second World War.
+In 1955, around a decade after the war, it was restored and enlarged with new wings designed by architect Laurence King.

-Situated on Greycoat Place, the main building's brown brick three-storey centre block with stuccoed centrepiece dates to 1701, restored and extended in 1955 with wings by architect Laurence King after war damage.
-The entrance is Doric columned and pedimented with triglyph entablature.
-Above are two niches containing painted wooden figures of charity children, a girl and a boy in school uniform, probably early 18th century, flanking the (new, post-1707 Acts of Union with Scotland) arms of Queen Anne, with her 1702 motto Semper eadem ("always the same"), moulded in Coade stone.
-The main building was first listed in 1970, and again under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended for its special architectural or historic interest.
-In 1998, the school added a new building, St Michael's, for the Upper School, on Regency Street, which also has a frontage on Douglas Street.
+The main entrance has Doric columns, a triangular pediment, and a triglyph-decorated entablature.
+Above the doorway are two niches containing painted wooden figures of charity school children, a girl and a boy in school uniform, which probably date from the early 18th century.
+Between them are the arms of Queen Anne together with her 1702 motto Semper eadem ("always the same"), moulded in Coade stone.
+The royal arms date from after the Acts of Union 1707.

+The main building was listed in 1970 and remains protected under the Planning (Listed Buildings and Conservation Areas) Act 1990 for its special architectural or historic interest.
+In 1998, the school opened St Michael's, a new Upper School building on Regency Street with frontage onto Douglas Street.